Sir James Goldsmith, Patrick Robertson and Andrew Roberts at the Referendum Party election Rally at Alexandra Palace, 1997

-In 1994, the Anglo-French billionaire and MEP, Sir James Goldsmith, launched The Referendum Party, the most ambitious political campaign ever undertaken to secure for the British people the right to vote on leaving the European Union.
+In 1994, the Anglo-French billionaire and MEP, Sir James Goldsmith, launched The Referendum Party, the most ambitious political campaign of modern times.
+Its aim was to secure for the British people the right to vote on leaving the European Union.
 He asked Patrick Robertson to put his plans into action.

 The historic achievement of Sir James Goldsmith’s Referendum Party was to secure, before the 1997 election, a cast-iron commitment from the main political parties to hold a binding referendum before joining the Euro.
-That promise protected British independence until the historic referendum campaign of 2016.
-In the long term, the legacy of the Referendum Party was to provide the educational foundation, training and organisation for a generation of committed Eurosceptic campaigners, many of whom went on to make important contributions to the success of the Leave campaign in June 2016.
+That promise protected British independence until the referendum campaign of 2016.
+Among political commentators there is wide agreement that this promise would never have been given but for the threat posed by the Referendum Party whose actions profoundly changed the direction of British politics.
+In the long term, the Party’s legacy was to provide the educational foundation, training and organisation for a generation of committed Eurosceptic campaigners, many of whom went on to make important contributions to the success of the Leave campaign in June 2016.

 Sir James, who had been bravely battling cancer, died a few weeks after the 1997 election.